A converted Victorian schoolhouse set in extensive gardens with unbroken views to the Holy Island of Lindisfarne.

 Babies & Children

 Babies and children are welcome and a travel cot and high chair can be made available on request.
-Guests are welcome to use the garden play equipment, however children should be closely supervised.
+Guests are welcome to use the garden play equipment, however children should be closely supervised at all times.

 Sorry, dogs are not permitted.